How sunshine keeps your brain young

 If eating less calories really is the mecca of anti-ageing, eating a low-GL diet is the holy grail of weight control.
 The reason the two are connected is simple – over-eating encourages cell overgrowth and hence cancer, while under-eating slows down cellular ageing.
 Diets high in dairy products, themselves high in growth promoters, tend to lead to more height and more cancer.

-The rural Chinese, for example, have no dairy, more fish and vegetable protein, less meat, and more vegetables and fruit, and considerably less degenerative diseases, especially cancer.
+The rural Chinese, for example, have no dairy, more fish and vegetable proteinProteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of…, less meat, and more vegetables and fruit, and considerably less degenerative diseases, especially cancer.
 They also tend to hold the world records for longevity.

 How to achieve youthful skin